 - When in doubt, have it cleaned.
 Even if your rug says it will arrived cleaned, inspect it and don’t take any chances.
 I’m a neat freak and am OCD about cleanliness… so I usually take my rugs to a local shop for repair and cleaning anyway.

 - If you have the time, dig for the deals.
 Anyone can find a cheap, beautiful vintage rug, but I’m not going to lie- it takes a TON of time to dig.
 You have to continually check back on your bookmarked sites.
 I love doing this while watching TV, as I’m winding down at night.
 It has become a fun, mindless activity.
 That’s really when you score the best options for less.

 - Remember, these are OLD vintage rugs.
 Some of the rugs in my home are older than I am, by double.
 They’re not perfect, they may be discolored, worn, and are showing their age… but remember- that’s part of their charm and character.
 They’re not supposed to be perfect, so don’t expect your rug to arrive in the mail and look brand new.
 I just wanted to manage your expectations if you’ve never purchased a vintage rug before.
 They’re not brand new and they don’t come shrink wrapped in beautiful packaging.

 Whew!
 Did I miss anything?
 If you stuck with me all the way to the end of this post- kudos!!
 Hopefully it was helpful.
 I wanted to squeeze in a LOT of info.
+My friend Cathy also shares “How to Buy and Care for Vintage Rugs” if you’re looking for more info on that.
 If anyone has questions, post a comment below!
 I’m always happy to help.
 Do you guys love vintage rugs as much as I do?
 I’m guessing yes.